kaycix/humboldtnativeplants/collections/_gardens/arcata_marsh.md

 tagline: "Maintained by <a target='_blank' href='https://www.arcatamarshfriends.org/amic-native-plant-garden/'>Friends of the Arcata Marsh</a>" #Note: excerpt is printed twice unless tagline is specified

 intro:
     - excerpt: "This garden is publicly accessible from dawn to dusk.
 It is located beside the Marsh Interpretive Center and encompasses dune and prairie habitats.
-The designers are sibling duo Lynne and Paul Abels who broke ground on the project in 2020."
+The designers are sibling duo Lynne and Paul Abels who broke ground on the project in 2020.
+Its well-defined walkways and clean lines demonstrate how a native plant landscape can still look tidy and well-maintained."

 icon: "/assets/images/friends_of_the_arcata_marsh.png"